What are my rights as a salaried employee in Colorado?

 What are the Permissible Deductions from Salaried Employee Pay in Colorado?

-Permissible deductions from employee wages in Colorado include deduction that are required by law, such as taxes and garnishments, deductions agreed upon in writing, such as loans or equipment costs, deductions to cover theft-related shortages under certain criteria, authorized deductions that can be revoked, such as insurance or savings plans, and deductions for union dues, as well failure to pay or return money or property owed to the employer.
+Permissible deductions from employee wages in Colorado include deduction that is required by law, such as taxes and garnishments, deductions agreed upon in writing, such as loans or equipment costs, deductions to cover theft-related shortages under certain criteria, authorized deductions that can be revoked, such as insurance or savings plans, and deductions for union dues, as well failure to pay or return money or property owed to the employer.

 What are the Provided Employee Benefits and Protections Under Colorado State Law?